bhumisha/employee-guide/README.md

     All code is written in ES6.

 ## Installation
-To install following dependencies run the following command:
+To install following dependencies run the following command: it will install, inquirer , console.table, mysql2, node-banner and dotenv libraries

 npm install